SUMMARY OF CORPORATE GOVERNANCE PRACTICES

 The Board regularly devotes time during its meetings to review and discuss the most significant risks facing the Company and management’s process for identifying, prioritizing, and responding to those risks.
-During these discussions, the CEO, the General Counsel, the Chief Financial Officer, the Chief Compliance Officer (the “CCO”), the Chief Technology Officer, the Senior Vice President, Global Business Risk and the Chief Internal Auditor present management’s process for assessment of risks, a description of the most significant risks facing the Company, and any mitigating factors, plans, or policies in place to address and monitor those risks.
-The Board has also delegated risk oversight authority to its committees.
+During these discussions, the CEO, the Chief Legal Officer, the Chief Financial Officer, the Global Head of Compliance, the Chief Compliance Officer (the “CCO”), the President, Product and Platform, the Chief Risk Officer and the Chief Internal Auditor present management’s process for assessment of risks, a description of the most significant risks facing the Company, and any mitigating factors, plans, or policies in place to address and monitor those risks.
+The Board has also delegated certain risk oversight responsibilities to its committees.

 Consistent with the NYSE listing standards, to which the Company is subject, the Audit Committee bears responsibility for oversight of the Company’s policies with respect to risk assessment and risk management and must discuss with management the major risk exposures facing the Company and the steps the Company has taken to monitor and control such exposures.
 The Audit Committee is also responsible for assisting Board oversight of the Company’s compliance with legal and regulatory requirements, which represent many of the most significant risks the Company faces.
-During the Audit Committee’s discussion of risk, the Company’s CEO, Chief Financial Officer, General Counsel, CCO, Chief Technology Officer, Senior Vice President, Global Business Risk, and Chief Internal Auditor present information and participate in discussions with the Audit Committee regarding risk and risk management.
-Risks discussed regularly include those related to global economic and political trends, business and financial performance, legal and regulatory matters, cybersecurity, competition, legislative developments, and other matters.
+During the Audit Committee’s discussion of risk, the Company’s CEO, Chief Financial Officer, Chief Legal Officer, Global Head of Compliance, CCO, President, Product and Platform, Chief Risk Officer, and Chief Internal Auditor present information and participate in discussions with the Audit Committee regarding risk and risk management.
+Risks discussed regularly include those related to global economic and political trends, business and financial performance, legal and regulatory matters, cybersecurity, data privacy, competition, legislative developments, and other matters.

 CHIEF EXECUTIVE OFFICER SUCCESSION PLANNING